puggen1/puggen1/README.md

 ### Welcome to my Profile!
 - 🔍 I’m currently looking for work
-- 📱 I’m currently learning React Native
+- 📱 I’m currently learning React Native, and more about Next.js
-- 👯 I’m looking to collaborate on projects where i can both share my knowledge and learn something new
+- 👯 I’m looking to collaborate on projects where I can both share my knowledge and learn something new
 - 📫 How to reach me:
   - on Email: bendik.kvam.work@gmail.com
   - on Discord: flyinglawnmower